 These FAQs provide an introduction to the many ways that legislative advocacy by nonprofit organizations is regulated at the federal, state, and city level.
 They are intended for use by nonprofit managers and by attorneys who represent them but may not be familiar with this complex area.
 These FAQs do not attempt to exhaustively cover all of the particulars in this complex and changing area of the law.
 Lawyers Alliance staff are available to help qualifying nonprofits determine whether they need to register as a lobbyist and how to track and report their lobbying activities and comply with other legal obligations.
-Please contact Senior Policy Counsel Laura Abel at (212) 219-1800 x283 or visit our website www.lawyersalliance.org for further information.
+Please contact Senior Policy Counsel Laura Abel at label@lawyersalliance.org or visit our website www.lawyersalliance.org for further information.

-Intro luction .
-4 1.
-What is lobbying? .
+Introd uction 4 1.
+What is lobbying?
 4 2.
-Can a nonprofit organization lobby? .
-4 3.
-Which government bodies regulate lobbying by nonprofits? .
-4 Interi nal Revenue Code Lobbying Regulation .
-5 4.
-What is the Internal Revenue Code definition of lobbying? .
-5 5.
-What restrictions are placed on 501(c)(3) organizations? .
+Can a nonprofit organization lobby?
+3. Which government bodies regulate lobbying by nonprofits?
+Interna al Revenue Code Lobbying Regulation 4 4.
+What is the Internal Revenue Code definition of lobbying?
+4 5.
+What restrictions are placed on 501(c)(3) public charities?
 5 6.
-What happens if a 501(c)(3) organization exceeds the IRS lobbying limit? .
+What happens if a 501(c)(3) organization exceeds the IRS lobbying limit?
 6 7.
-Should a 501(c)(3) organization engaged in lobbying always take the 501(h) election? .
+Should a 501(c)(3) organization engaged in lobbying always elect to use the expenditures test?
 6 8.
-How are the IRS rules for 501(c)(4) organizations different? .
-7 9.
-What is the difference between grassroots and direct lobbying, and why does it matter?
-10. Are there special rules for membership organizations?
+How are the IRS rules for 501(c)(4) organizations different?
+9. What is the difference between grassroots and direct lobbying, and why does it matter?
+10. 11.
 Are there exceptions to what must be counted as lobbying activity for IRS purposes?
-12. How should an organization count an "advocacy day" at City Hall or in Albany?
+12. How should an organization using the expenditures test count an "advocacy day" at City 10 Hall or in Albany?
 How are an organization's lobbying activities reported to the IRS?
-Feder al Lobbying Disclosure Act Regulations .9 14.
-Who must register and report under the Lobbying Disclosure Act? .
-9 What must be reported under the LDA?
-What are the primary differences between the IRS and LDA definitions of lobbying?
+Federa Il Lobbying Disclosure Act Regulations 9 14.
+Who must register and report under the Lobbying Disclosure Act?
+9 15.
+What must be reported under the LDA?
+9 What are the primary differences between the IRS and LDA definitions of lobbying?
 17. What is the registration process for LDA lobbying reports?
-York State and City Lobbying Regulations How are City and State lobbying regulations different than IRS regulations on lobbying?
-11 19.
+10 New Y ork State and City Lobbying Regulations 10 18.
+How are City and State lobbying regulations different than IRS regulations on lobbying?
+10 19.
 Does NYC and NYS lobbying activity need to be counted towards an organization's Internal Revenue Code limit on lobbying?
-11 20.
-What must be reported to NYS?
-11 What must be reported to NYC?
-Do planning and preparation sessions for lobbying need to be reported?
-What are the exceptions to the City/State definitions of lobbying?
+10 20 What must be reported to NYS?
+20. • 22. • What are the exceptions to the City/State definitions of lobbying?
 What if only part of a meeting or other activity involves lobbying?
-13 Is every interaction with an elected official considered lobbying for NYS and NYC purposes?
-14 26.
+25. Is every interaction with an elected official considered lobbying for NYS and NYC purposes?
+13 26.
 Does an organization's lobbying with volunteers need to be reported?
-What about board members?
-14 27.
-Does an appearance at a public hearing count as lobbying?
-How should an organization report an "advocacy day" at City Hall or in Albany?
-Does a public rally count as lobbying?
+What about ~- board members?
+27. Does an appearance at a public hearing count as lobbying?
+28. o 1 i i i i 29.
+30. 31.
+Is every attempt to obtain government funding considered lobbying?
+14 32. o i i i i 1 / might apply to a lobbyist who attempts to obtain public funding?
+14